 4. Wear Shoes that Give Comfort to Your Feet

-Proper footwear is essential to supply your feet with adequate moisture and keep it well-ventilated.
+Proper footwear is essential to supply your feet with adequate moisture and keep them well-ventilated.
 If you often have a hot, sweaty foot, natural materials like nubuck, canvas, suede, or leather will suit you.
 You must also wear open-toed shoes or those with an arch support.
 You could prefer wearing sandals to prevent your feet from getting hot and sweaty in hot weather.
+Sandals are my choice of footwear as well, to beat the heat.
 Wearing the right shoes will be an excellent remedy for swollen and painful feet.

 5. You May Opt for Acupuncture